Getting Started

 }

 Endpoints can be running in different processes, on different machines, even at different times.
-NServiceBus makes sure that each message reaches its intended destination and is processed.
+NServiceBus ensures that each message reaches its intended destination and is processed.

 NServiceBus accomplishes this by providing an abstraction over existing queuing technologies.
 While it's possible to work directly with queuing systems, NServiceBus provides extra features to make applications more reliable and scalable.